IndyJoeA/cbpi_BlynkPlugin/README.md

     - **Text box (at top):**  This is the label that will appear above the widget to let you know what it's used for, so put in a descriptive name like "Boil Kettle" or "Pump".
 The name doesn't have to match what the device is named in CraftBeerPi
     - **Color wheel:**  Choose a color to differentiate this widget or catagories of widgets from one another.
     - **Pin:**  This is how Blynk links this widget with data in CraftBeerPi.
 See Pin Configuration section below for more info.
     - **Scale (two boxes that by default have a 0 and 1 in them):**  This will control how the data is scaled by the widget.
 The first number should be the lowest you expect the data to go, and the second number should be the highest.
-For example, a kettle temp guage could be scaled from 0 to 212 degrees (or 0 to 100 degrees), depending on
+For example, a kettle temp guage could be scaled from 0 to 212 degrees, or 0 to 100 degrees, depending on whether you're using °F or °C.
     - **Refresh interval:**  It is best to set this to Push, because the Blynk plugin sends data to the Blynk cloud on its own set interval.
+6. Once your widgets are configured, you can click the **Play** button in the upper-right corner.
+This will start your app and allow it to start receiving data once we have finished configuration.
+To make modifications later, you will have to first click the **Stop** button.
-6. Now that your app has been created, it is time to head over to CraftBeerPi to finish the install
+7. Now that your app has been created, it is time to head over to CraftBeerPi to finish the install.

 ### Step 2: CraftBeerPi Configuration